Bereshit (parashah): The Sabbath

-The Sabbath is one of the Ten Commandments. commands that one remember the Sabbath day, keep it holy, and not do any manner of work or cause anyone under one's control to work, for in six days God made heaven and earth and rested on the seventh day, blessed the Sabbath, and hallowed it. commands that one observe the Sabbath day, keep it holy, and not do any manner of work or cause anyone under one's control to work—so that one's subordinates might also rest—and remember that the Israelites were servants in the land of Egypt, and God brought them out with a mighty hand and by an outstretched arm.
+The Sabbath is one of the Ten Commandments.
+Exodus 20:8–11 commands that one remember the Sabbath day, keep it holy, and not work or cause anyone under one's control to work, for in six days God made heaven and earth and rested on the seventh day, blessed the Sabbath, and hallowed it.
+Deuteronomy 5:12–15 commands that one observe the Sabbath day, keep it holy, and not work or cause anyone under one's control to work—so that one's subordinates might also rest—and remember that the Israelites were servants in the land of Egypt and God brought them out with a mighty hand and by an outstretched arm.